MichaelRCruz/thoughts/README.md

 init(-1); // 0
 ```

-Above "represents" all possible ways I can think of to write a function in javascript.
-I mean, sure, there are probably an infinite amount of possible algorithms, but the default value of n in the example above should suffice.
+Above "represents" all possible ways I can think of to write a function in js.
+I mean, sure, there are probably an infinite amount of possibilities, but the example input of `n` should be enough.

 With the above implementation, you have a system of well-defined rules and every single function that can return 0 or 1.

-`!!Math.E && !!n` is a boolean representation of the computability of `function init()`.
-I chose, e, because it was cute and it was a hint for a treasure hunt one summer, lol.
+Consider `!!Math.E && !!n` as a boolean representation of the computability of `chime`.
+It either is or it isn't.

+I chose, e, because it's cute and it was a hint for a treasure hunt one summer in Wisconsin.

-These are the only two possible return values of the above function - 0 and 1
+These are the only two possible return values from above function - `0` and `1`

-If the function can only equal 0 or 1, then the following must be true.
+If init(n) can only equal 0 or 1, then this is what I see.

-axioms, haha
+axioms 🙄
 ```
-n is either positive or negative and must be a Real number init(n) returns 0 or 1
+n is a Real number
+init(n) returns 0 or 1
 1 - 0 = 1
 1 - 1 = 0